yitianhao/UWCSE451_OSLabs/lab/lab4.md

 crash-safe: the file system state is always consistent no matter what the state of execution is when the machine crashes.

+*Note*: You do not need to support file deletion for crash-safety.

 For example, suppose you use the system call `write` to append a block of data to a file.
 Appending to a file (may) require changing the bitmap to allocate a new data block, changing the inode to hold the new file length, and writing the